techboyg5/dynamic-data-attributes/README.md

 | Data Attribute | JavaScript | Example |
 | -------------- | ---------- | ------- |
 | `data-user-agent` | `navigator.userAgent` | `data-user-agent="Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:81.0) Gecko/20100101 Firefox/81.0"` |

+## Functions

+### addDataAttr (name, value)

+Adds a new data attribute.

+Parameters:

+    name: The name of the data attribute.
+Do not include data- at the beginning of the attribute.
+    value: The value of the data attribute.

+Example:

+    addDataAttr("host", window.location.host); // Do not include data- at the beginning

+### removeDataAttr (name)

+Removes a data attribute.

+Parameters:

+    name: The name of the data attribute.
+Do not include data- at the beginning of the attribute.

+Example:

+    removeDataAttr("host"); // Do not include data- at the beginning

 ## Installation